Security-Onion-Solutions/securityonion-docs/introduction.rst

 .. image:: images/dashboards.png
   :target: _images/dashboards.png

-:ref:`hunt` is similar to :ref:`dashboards` but its default queries are more focused than the overview queries in :ref:`dashboards`.
+:ref:`hunt` is similar to :ref:`dashboards` but its default queries are more focused on threat hunting.

 .. image:: images/hunt.png
   :target: _images/hunt.png